willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 **Insulators** are materials whose outer electrons are tightly bound to their nuclei.
 Modest electric forces are not able to pull these electrons free.
 When an electric force is applied, the electron clouds around the atom stretch and deform in response to the force, but the electrons do not depart.
 Glass, plastic, stone, and air are insulators.
 Even for insulators, though, electric force can always be turned up high enough to rip electrons away—this is called breakdown.
 That's what is happening to air molecules when you see a spark.

-**Semiconductors** are materials that have conduction properties falling inbetween insulators and conductors.
+**Semiconductors** materials have conduction properties falling between insulators and conductors.
 Semiconductors usually act like insulators, but we can make them act like conductors in certain circumstances.
 The most well-known semiconductor material is Silicon (atomic number $14$, right below Carbon).
 We have figured out how to finely control the insulating and conducting properties of silicon, allowing us to invent modern marvels like computers and mobile phones.
-The details of how a semiconductor works is governed by the ideas of quantum mechanics.
+The atomic-level details of how semiconductor devices work is governed by the theories of quantum mechanics.

 ## Current